Hero-OEC/InkAlchemy/INKALCHEMY_DOCUMENTATION.md

-# StoryForge - Complete Application Documentation
+# InkAlchemy - Complete Application Documentation

 ## Overview

-**StoryForge** is a comprehensive worldbuilding and story management platform designed for writers, authors, and creative professionals.
+**InkAlchemy** is a comprehensive worldbuilding and story management platform designed for writers, authors, and creative professionals.
 It provides a complete suite of tools to organize, develop, and manage all aspects of fictional worlds and narratives in a single, integrated environment.

 **Current Version**: Production-ready MVP
 **Technology Stack**: React TypeScript frontend, Express.js backend, PostgreSQL database